-- 5.8 Before disclosing Personal Data staff must ensure that they are speaking to the Data Subject or that they have the Subject's consent to release it to a third party acting on their behalf.
-If the person is present with the third party and staff are satisfied that it is the correct person and they provide verbal consent, a record of the circumstances of the situation shall be kept at the time of releasing the information.
-In any other circumstance written consent of the Data Subject is required. - In some cases staff may be asked to provide information by law.
-It is the responsibility of staff to ensure that there is a sound basis for releasing that Personal Data.
-Personal Data must not be disclosed until staff are satisfied it is lawful to do so.
-The Data Protection Legislation may give the person the right to ask for the information but staff may not be under a legal obligation to release that information.
-Do not disclose any Personal Data until you are satisfied it is lawful to do so. - 5.10 Disclosure may be necessary to protect the vital interests of the Data Subject for example to prevent serious harm, or in a life or death situation.
-Do not disclose any Personal Data until satisfied it is lawful to do so. - 5.11 Obtain legal advice if you are unsure.
+- 6.8 The disclosure of personal data must be processed through the council's data request procedure.
+This ensures that appropriate verification checks are carried out and we can be satisfied that the information is being disclosed to the correct person, or where it is being disclosed to a third party, that they have the authority to receive the information. - 6.9 In some cases staff may be asked to provide information by law.
+It is the responsibility of staff to ensure that any requests for personal data are directed through the council's data request procedure.
+The data protection legislation may give the person the right to ask for the information but we may not be under a legal obligation to release that information.
+Personal data must not be disclosed outside of the data request procedure unless a specific data sharing agreement is in place. - 6.10 Disclosure may be necessary to protect the vital interests of the data subject for example to prevent serious harm, or in a life or death situation.
+Do not disclose any personal data until satisfied it is lawful to do so. - 6.11 Obtain legal advice if you are unsure.

-Disclosing Personal Data to Members
+Disclosing personal data to Members

-5.12 Before releasing information to elected Members, staff need to ascertain for what purpose the Member is requesting the information.
-Elected Members have up to 3 roles:
+6.12 Before releasing information to elected Members, staff need to ascertain for what purpose the Member is requesting the information.
+Elected Members have up to three roles: